Alexander Duncan now works as a Global Systems Engineer at Palo Alto.

-The combination of theory and hands-on practical work on London Met’s BSc Computer Networking course has been given the seal of approval by an engineer at one of the world’s leading IT companies.
+The combination of theory and hands-on practical work on London Met’s Computer Networking and Infrastructure Security BEng course has been given the seal of approval by an engineer at one of the world’s leading IT companies.

-Cisco engineer Alexander Duncan, who completed the course before progressing to an MSc Network Management and Security at London Met, says he greatly enjoyed the mixture of theory and laboratory work.
+Palo Alto engineer Alexander Duncan, who completed the course before progressing to a Computer Networking and Cyber Security MSc at London Met, says he greatly enjoyed the mixture of theory and laboratory work.

 “I personally think that this approach is vital for any IT course, as you need to understand the theory of how IT systems work, but also to be able to implement them and see how they work in real life,” he says.

-Alexander achieved a first-class honours degree in his BSc, and a Distinction in his Master’s, and now works for Cisco as a Global Systems Engineer.
+Alexander achieved a first-class honours degree in his BSc, and a Distinction in his Master’s, and started working for Palo Alto Networks as a Global Systems Engineer

 The 2012 graduate found his time at London Met to be enjoyable and insightful.
 “It really inspired me to push myself to become the person I am today”, he said.